zimage/zbx-hpmsa/README.md

 # zbx-hpmsa
-Zabbix module for monitor HPE MSA storages via XML API.
+Utility for get statuses of HPE MSA storage components via XML API.
 Zabbix Share page: https://share.zabbix.com/component/mtree/storage-devices/hp/hp-msa-2040-xml-api
 Also you can contact me with Telegram: @asand3r

-zbx-hpmsa provides possibility to make Low Level Discovery of HPE MSA storage components via it's XML API.
-Also it can get health status of discovered component.
+zbx-hpmsa provides possibility to make Low Level Discovery (LLD) of HPE MSA storage components via it's XML API and retrieve many of some other metrics like health statuses, temperature etc.
-Program wrote with Python 3.6, but works with Python 3.4 from CentOS (I didn't check it with earlier versions, sorry).
+Program wrote with Python 3.6, but works with Python 3.4 from EPEL.

-**Latest stable version:** 0.4.1
+**Latest stable versions:** 0.4.1, 0.5

 __Please, read [Requirements and Installation](https://github.com/asand3r/zbx-hpmsa/wiki/Requirements-and-Installation) section on Wiki page before use.__

+## v0.4.x vs v0.5
+Be careful - v0.5 broke compatibility with earlier version by parameter names, you cannot use it with old template.
+E.g. I've renamed some long options:
+- '--discovery' => '--lld'
+- '--showcache' => '--show-cache'
+- '--loginfile' => '--login-file'
+Also, full JSON returned with '-g all|full' parameter was changed and extended in v0.5, so check if you using it.
+New attached template has no LLD rule for virtual disks, because of it was removed in new API versions (since MSA 2050) and replaced with 'disk-groups'. zbx-hpmsa still can found and check 'vdisks', but you must add this rule to template manually.

 ## Dependencies
  - requests